Dynatrace/dynatrace-otel-collector/local/ICP-7891-implementation-plan.md

     "go.opentelemetry.io/collector/pdata/ptrace"
 )

-// promote copies matching descendant attributes onto the local root
+// promote copies matching attributes from any span in the emitted subtree
-// span (identified by rootID) using first-wins semantics.
+// onto every SERVER/CONSUMER span in the subtree, using first-wins semantics.
+// The local root (identified by rootID) additionally receives the marker
-// Also stamps the marker attribute if configured. func promote(members []bufferedSpan, rootID pcommon.SpanID, cfg *Config) {
+// attribute if configured.
+Multiple SERVER/CONSUMER spans (e.g., ingress
+// SERVER + app SERVER within one service) each get their own copy. func promote(members []bufferedSpan, rootID pcommon.SpanID, cfg *Config) {
-    // Find the local root's attributes map. var rootAttrs pcommon.Map
+    // Collect target spans (kind == SERVER || CONSUMER) as pcommon.Map refs to
+    // their attributes.
+    var targets []pcommon.Map
     for _, m := range members {
+        k := m.span.Kind()
-        if m.span.SpanID() == rootID {
+        if k == ptrace.SpanKindServer || k == ptrace.SpanKindConsumer {
-            rootAttrs = m.span.Attributes()
-            break
+            targets = append(targets, m.span.Attributes())
         }
     }

-    // (rootAttrs is guaranteed non-zero because reaches() only includes
-    //  descendants of rootID plus the root itself; but if the root somehow
-    //  is missing, we degrade gracefully by returning early.) if rootAttrs.Len() == 0 && !rootAttrsPresent(members, rootID) {
-        return
-    }
+    // Promote matching attributes from any span onto each target.
+    // First-wins per (target, key): once a target already has a matched key,

-    for _, m := range members {
+    // subsequent same-key values from other spans are skipped for that target. for _, m := range members {
-        if m.span.SpanID() == rootID {
-            continue
-        }
         m.span.Attributes().Range(func(k string, v pcommon.Value) bool {
             if !matchesAny(k, cfg.compiledPatterns) {
                 return true
             }
+            for _, tAttrs := range targets {
-            if _, exists := rootAttrs.Get(k); exists {
+                if _, exists := tAttrs.Get(k); exists {
-                return true // first-wins
+                    continue // first-wins for this target
                 }
-            v.CopyTo(rootAttrs.PutEmpty(k))
+                v.CopyTo(tAttrs.PutEmpty(k))
+            }
             return true
         })
     }

-    if cfg.LocalRootMarkerAttribute != "" {
+    // Marker attribute goes on the local root only (not on other targets). if cfg.LocalRootMarkerAttribute != "" {
+        for _, m := range members {
+            if m.span.SpanID() == rootID {
-        rootAttrs.PutBool(cfg.LocalRootMarkerAttribute, true)
+                m.span.Attributes().PutBool(cfg.LocalRootMarkerAttribute, true)
+                break
+            }
+        }
     }
 }